 Let’s look now at the crucifixion of Jesus 3 and half years later.
 Christ started his ministry fully after he had spent 40 days and 40 nights in the desert where Satan tempted Jesus to follow him and not God.
 After he had told Satan to be gone, Jesus started recruiting disciples to start his ministry.
 This would be in the month of Cheshvan or Oct/Nov.

 On the third day Jesus rose from the dead and went up to the Father in heaven.
 In Matt 17:23, Mark 9:31, Luke 9:22, we see that Jesus knew he would be killed and then rise again the third day.
 When it says in scripture the third day, we know from the time and date of the crucifixion that this means three days later but the third day of the year.
 Because the crucifixion was on the day of Passover this means he died and rose again the third day which was three days later.
-Jesus was arrested and crucified in 30 AD then raised from the dead in 31 AD.
+Jesus was arrested and crucified in 31 AD then raised from the dead on the third day of Passover in 31 AD.